 - When you have a runny nose you will likely clear it by blowing your nose a lot.
 But there’s a proper way to do it.
 Blowing too hard causes a lot of pressure in the nasal passages, and this can carry germ-laden phlegm back into your system, keeping you sick and causing earache.
 The better way is to press a finger over one nostril and gently clear the other out with a light blow.

 - Studies have shown that air pollution increases the chance of getting sick with the flu.
 Particulate matter stays in the air and provides surfaces for virus droplets to condense onto and attach.
 These particles are small enough to stay airborne for extended periods of time, increasing the chance of inhaling them and getting the virus into your system.
 Ensuring that you have clean air with no particulates is a great way to fight the flu and stop it from spreading.

 While getting sick may keep you bed-ridden, recovery doesn’t have to be a long and miserable process.
 More importantly, infections are preventable and keeping a healthy home environment with clean air is one of the key ways to prevent the spread of infection.
 After all, prevention is better than cure.
+Healthy living is its own reward.
 It pays to know what your family is breathing in.